diana-hep/oamap/README.md

             yield json.loads(line)
 ```

-The Python dictionaries generated from the JSON use so much memory that I can't load them all on my laptop.
+The Python dicts generated from the JSON use so much memory that I can't load them all on my laptop.
 Therefore, we pass `toarrays` a generator to fill the much more compact PLUR representation.
 (We could also stream directly to files to avoid any growth in memory use.)

 ```python
 from plur.python import toarrays